LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 ## Development

 ### Software
-To create the communciation between the two Raspberry Pi, their integrated bluetooth module were used.
+To create the communication between the two Raspberry Pi, their integrated Bluetooth module were used.
 Fortunately, Python has an existing library that provides us with a simple way of using the integrated module.
 In order to use it, the line  `import bluetooth` must be at the top of our code.

 ### Communication